sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Guidance
   - Importance
 * - You must maintain accurate training records that are directly tied to the role and access levels within the TRE.
-  - Electronic training records should be tied to a user record and carefully maintained.
+  - Training records should be tied to a user record and carefully maintained.
   - Mandatory
 * - You should accept proof of relevant training certifications from third parties.
   - This should include competency testing and more simple recording of actions such as read and understood.